-In his seminar, Health After Hurt, kidnapped teacher and author Rob Hunter, retells the story of the Wooreen State School kidnapping of 1977 and the after affects.
+In his seminar, Health After Hurt, kidnapped teacher and author Rob Hunter, retells the story of the Wooreen State School kidnapping of 1977 and the after effects.
 The presentation gives first hand insight into the trauma experienced by the victims, of heroism and bravery, along with the health and healing that is possible from such pain and torment.
 Rob explores the four practices that have ensured his ongoing health and wellbeing.

 The Seminar is suitable for:

 - School Students Years 6-12 – see details below

 - Professional and Personal Development for Workplaces